 Your blades are balanced when they have equal weight on each side of your mower blade.
 When the blade is heavier on one side, you must shave some metal off of the blade until each side is of equal weight.

 The best way to check for equal weight is by using a blade balancer.
-I like this Oregon blade balancer because it does the job and it’s pretty inexpensive.

 Some people choose to use a method where you place a nail on the wall and hang the blade from it.
 While this method can work, it is not always the most accurate.